Here are the principles which apply to a marine insurance policy-

 Case: L.S Fashion is planning to buy a marine insurance policy.
 It means, the company should disclose all the material information about its current state.
 In case L.S Fashion hides material information, the marine insurance company has all rights to reject the policy application.
 Even if at the time of the claim, the insurer finds out that L.S Fashion hides material facts, it can reject its policy application form.

-- Principle of Insurable Interest= According to this principle, it is necessary for the policyholder to have some insurable interest in the subject for which he/she wants to buy insurance.
-It means, the policyholder should be benefitted from the safe arrival of goods and should suffer losses due to damage of goods.
-It might happen that the policyholder doesn’t have an insurable interest at the time of buying a marine insurance policy, however, he should expect getting such interest in the future.
-It is necessary that the policyholder must have some insurable interest in the insured item otherwise he will not be able to get the claim settled from the insurer.
+According to this principle, it is necessary for the policyholder to have some insurable interest in the subject for which he/she wants to buy insurance.
+It means, the policyholder benefits from the safe arrival of goods and should suffer losses due to damage of goods.
+It might happen that the policyholder doesn’t have an insurable interest at the time of buying a marine insurance policy, however, he should expect to get such interest in the future.
+It’s necessary that the policyholder must have some insurable interest in the insured item otherwise he will not be able to get to settle the claim from the insurer.

-Case: Last year, K.M Manufacturing bought a marine insurance policy for the consignment which it was sent to Sri Lanka.
+Case: Last year, K.M Manufacturing bought a marine insurance policy for the consignment and sent it to Sri Lanka.
 Now, once the consignment reached the destination, the insurer’s liability also ended at that point.
-As K.M Manufacturing had an insurable interest in consignment, it bought marine insurance but as soon as goods reached the destination, its insurable interest was over and therefore, the marine insurance company was not liable to pay for any losses or damages which happened to goods after delivery.
+As K.M Manufacturing had an insurable interest in consignment.
+It bought marine insurance but as soon as goods reached the destination, its insurable interest was over.
+And therefore, the marine insurance company was not liable to pay for any losses or damages after delivery.

-Case: As M.K Tech has a vast base of clients which spread around the world, the company has purchased marine insurance to get coverage in case something goes wrong.
+Case: As M.K Tech has a vast base of clients spread around the world, the company has purchased marine insurance to get coverage in case something goes wrong.
 The total cover available under the policy is Rs 50 lakh.
-It means, M.K Tech will not get more than the loss even if the sum insured is more than the loss.
-It means, if the loss is of Rs 20 lakh, M.K Tech will not get more than the actual loss, i.e., Rs 20 lakh, even when the total cover is Rs 50 lakh.
+It means, M.K Tech won’t get more than the loss even if the sum insured is more than the loss.
+It means, if the loss is Rs 20 lakh, M.K Tech will not get more than the actual loss.
+I.e., Rs 20 lakh, even when the total cover is Rs 50 lakh.

-- Principle of Cause Proxima= At the time of loss, the marine insurance policyholder would consider the nearest or proximate cause, which would help in deciding the actual cause of loss when there would be a series of causes which have attributed to the loss.
-Here, remote cause for a loss is not required to determine the liability and therefore, if the proximate cause is insured, the marine insurance company has to settle the claim.
+At the time of loss, the marine insurance policyholder would consider the nearest or proximate cause, helping to decide the actual cause of loss when there is a series of causes attributing to the loss.
+Here, remote cause for a loss does not require determining the liability.
+And therefore, if insured the proximate cause, the marine insurance company has to settle the claim.

-Case: Rats punctured a cargo ship because of that water entered and damaged the cargo.
-Now, here are two main causes for the cargo damage- (i) the cargo ship got punctured due to rats (ii) the sea water entered the ship through holes.
+Case: Rats punctured a cargo ship because that water entered and damaged the cargo.
+Now, here are two main causes for the cargo damage- (i) due to rats the cargo ship punctured (ii) the seawater entered the ship through holes.

-In this case, the cargo owner had a marine insurance policy and the nearest cause of the damage was water, which was covered and therefore the insurer settled the claim accordingly.
+In this case, the cargo owner had a marine insurance policy and the nearest cause of the damage was water.
+And was covered and therefore the insurer settled the claim accordingly.

-Principle of Loss Minimisation= Just because someone has a marine insurance policy, it doesn’t mean the person can act carelessly.
-It is necessary for the policyholder to take all the steps to curtail and minimise The policyholder must not behave irresponsibly during an accident just because the property is insured under marine insurance.
+Just because someone has a marine insurance policy, it doesn’t mean the person can act carelessly.
+It is necessary for the policyholder to take all the steps to curtail and minimize.
+The property insured under marine insurance, the policyholder must not behave irresponsibly during an accident.